MLBB M4 World Championship: Sponsors

 The M4 World Championships oversees regional partners from different countries to get the chance to stream the tournament in the participating countries and also worldwide.

 Broadcasting rights

-The M4 World Championships is available to be streamed and watched on YouTube in the official Mobile Legends: Bang Bang Channel and the official MPL Regional Channels with their own languages.
+The M4 World Championships is available to be streamed and watched on YouTube on the official Mobile Legends: Bang Bang Channel and the official MPL Regional Channels with their languages.

-On December 26, 2022, Moonton announced that it has partnered with ABS-CBN, the largest network in the Philippines to broadcast the Mobile Legends: Bang Bang World Championships on Cable TV and on its social media channels in the Philippines.
+On 26 December 2022, Moonton announced that it has partnered with ABS-CBN, the largest network in the Philippines to broadcast the Mobile Legends: Bang Bang World Championships on Cable TV and on its social media channels in the Philippines.